haldunanil-portfolio/cashonly/README.md

 Please always ensure that you are using the most up-to-date stable version of git.
 As of the current date, the preferred version is git 2.10.1.

-Cash Only uses Atlassian Bitbucket as our online repository.
+Cash Only uses Github as our online repository.
 All new branches should first be created from the current version of the develop branch and pushed back so that they may all be merged properly later on.
 Please follow the steps outlined below every time you’re starting a new project.

 The following draws heavily from [this article](http://nvie.com/posts/a-successful-git-branching-model/), and it is recommended that you read that before you continue, as this is essentially a summary steps article with the commentary removed.